996 working hour system: Support

 Jack Ma stated that workers should consider 996 "a huge blessing" as there is no way to "achieve the success [one] want[s] without paying extra effort and time", while Richard Liu, founder of JD.com, said that "Slackers are not my brothers!"
 Jason Calacanis, an entrepreneur and angel investor, describes 996 as "the same exact work ethic that built America".

 Criticism

 Several Chinese media outlets criticized the 996 working system.
 Xin Shi Ping of the Xinhua News Agency said that the system "violates labor law and overtakes health and the future.
-It does harm to hard-working workers and it is a misunderstanding of the hard-working spirit".
-People's Daily says that "advocating 'hard work' does not mean resorting to and enforcing the 996 system", while the China News Service says that "It is unnecessary to exchange life for money".
+It does harm to hard-working workers and is a misunderstanding of the hard-working spirit".
+The People's Daily wrote that "advocating 'hard work' does not mean resorting to and enforcing the 996 system", while an editorial in the China News Service said that it is "unnecessary to exchange life for money".